AlphaGoLzh/AlphaGoLzh.github.io/_pages/about.md

 ## **🏆 Honors and Awards**
   - Yunnan Provincial Government Scholarship （2021 - 2022）
   - Hansen Scholarship of Yunnan University （2021 - 2022）
+  - The First Prize of CCCC in Yunnan Province （2022）
   - Merit Student of Yunnan Province （2020 - 2021）
   - First Prize Scholarship of Yunnan University （2019 - 2021）